hydroframe/hf_hydrodata/docs/source/getting_started.rst

 .. _api_pin:

-Creating a HydroGEN API Account
+Creating a HydroFrame API Account
 ----------------------------------
 Users must create a HydroGEN API account and register their PIN before using the ``hf_hydrodata`` package.

+1. If its your first time using this package you will need to sign up for a HydroFrame account on the `HydroGEN Signup Page <https://hydrogen.princeton.edu/signup>`_ (*Note: This only needs to be done once*)

-First, please visit our `HydroGEN PIN Page <https://hydrogen.princeton.edu/pin>`_ to sign up for an account and create a 4-digit PIN.
+2. Visit our `HydroGEN PIN Page <https://hydrogen.princeton.edu/pin>`_ to create a 4-digit PIN.

-After creating your PIN, you must register that PIN on the machine that you intend to use.
+3. After creating your PIN, you must register that PIN on the machine that you intend to use.
 You can run the following code one time to register your PIN::

     import hf_hydrodata as hf